 While no one wants to install flooring that exposes people and pets to toxins, it can take time to determine when a substance is toxic.
 We know much more today about the substances used in flooring than we did just a few years ago.

-This guide will help you use this increased knowledge of toxins in flooring to make a better-educated choice.
-Follow current flooring trends without putting your family at risk with this guide.
-You can feel confident in knowing that your new flooring will meet today’s standards for health and safety.
+This guide will help you use that knowledge to make a better-educated choice, whether you’re considering bamboo flooring, hardwood, linoleum, or another option.
+Follow current flooring trends without putting your family at risk, and feel confident that your new flooring meets today’s standards for health and safety.

 Choosing Non-Toxic Flooring at a Glance